Power of Breast Milk

 Even when results are adjusted to take factors such as household income and mother’s education into account, it seems infants who are breastfed exclusively are more likely to have higher IQs than formula-fed babies.16 “There are a few ideas about why this is,” says Professor Hartmann.
 “One relates to the long-chain fatty acids that are present in breast milk, such as DHA, which has a positive effect on the brain and brain development.”17

-And the latest research suggests breastfeeding has behavioural benefits too.
-In a study of 10,000 children, those who were breastfed for more than four months were 30% less likely to show problem behaviour at the age of five.18
+And the latest research suggests breastfeeding has behavioral benefits too.
+In a study of 10,000 children, those who were breastfed for more than four months were 30% less likely to show problem behavior at the age of five.18

 Breastfeeding doesn’t just benefit your baby for the first six months.
 The longer they continue to have breast milk, the more advantages there are – especially for their health.